sajwanlava/SWEN303-assignment3/Final Report/Report.md

 accomplish.

 #### Business Objective
+Each trimester is only 4 months long, but there is plenty of content to learn, and students need a way of asking questions and studying effectively.
 The study organiser aims to increase efficiency in student learning and workflow as well as creating the opportunities for partnership in study sessions in an appropriate and approved environment.
 Many courses have group projects and require collaboration, and all courses encourage use of a discussion forum of sorts to share ideas and answer each other's questions.

 The system should also be an easy, non-controversial way to reach tutors and academic staff.
 Facebook usually isn't appropriate for this, and email isn't as reliable.
 It should also be a way for tutors and academic staff to mitigate student interaction.
 The study organiser should support each user to see what available rooms there are to